gequitz/State_of_The_Union_Analysis_NLP/README.md

 - Compare how similar speeches are to one another (df_similarity), finding which president's speeches are most alike.
 - Topic Modeling using NMF: Plot top 15 words for each of 8 components (Unsupervised Learning).
 - Plots of Components over Time (Nicer Visualizations made with Tableau are in the Presentation Slides).
-- Clustering the components using KMeans (this and next step use pickle file of 'main')
+- Clustering the components using KMeans (this and next step use pickle file of 'main').
-- Make Scatter Plot and Histogram of Speech Clusters over Year
+- Make Scatter Plot and Histogram of Speech Clusters over Year.
-- Prepare slides and give 5 minute presentation in Zoom meeting
+- Prepare slides and give 5 minute presentation in Zoom meeting.

 ## Files
 - 'state_of_union_main.ipynb' contains all SOTU files (which are put in a dataframe), data cleaning, Speech similarity comparisons, all files related to Topic Modeling, and a Word Cloud in Jupyter Notebook